mosull20/crushed-grapes-ms4/TESTING.md

 ___
 ### Lighthouse Testing

-After initial Lighthouse Testing, I impleneted some fixes as recommended by Lighthouse to improve certain scores particularly on Accessability, adding aria-label or titles to some button or links and a parent ul that was absent on mobile nav.html.
+After initial Lighthouse Testing, I implemented some fixes as recommended by Lighthouse to improve certain scores particularly on Accessability, adding aria-label or titles to some button or links and a parent ul element that was absent on mobile nav.html.
 Below are the results from a wide selection of pages across the site.
 There are some notable results that I am not happy with but within the time contraints of the project, I will have to come back to make further fixes at a later date, particularly to improve the performance on the Mobile views of some pages especially the products page.

 * Home page desktop